Mikayil Faye

-Mikayil Ngor "Mika" Faye (born 14 July 2004) is a Senegalese professional footballer who plays as a centre-back for Serie A club Cremonese on loan from Rennes and the Senegal national team.
+Mikayil Ngor "Mika" Faye (born 14 July 2004) is a Senegalese professional footballer who plays as a centre-back for club 1.
+FC Nürnberg, on loan from Ligue 1 club Rennes, and the Senegal national team.

-Mikayil Faye spent little time with FC Barcelona both with FC Barcelona B and the First Team before been sold to Rennes under UEFA and FIFA transfer rules and regulations of the world football.

 Club career

 Early career

 A left-sided centre-back, Faye was a product of the Diambars FC Academy in Senegal with Bamba Dieng.
 Also capable of playing at left-back, he was linked to Olympique de Marseille, and Stade de Reims, and trained with Dinamo Zagreb.

 NK Kustošija

 Faye made his debut for NK Kustošija in the Prva NL on the 8 March 2023 against HNK Orijent.
 He scored his first league goal on 22 May 2023 against NK Hrvatski Dragovoljac.

 Barcelona

 On 19 June 2023 he joined Barcelona Atlètic.
 He signed an agreement till June 2027 and was handed number 15.
 On 3 September 2023 he made his official Barcelona Atlètic debut against Real Unión, forming a centre-back duo with teammate Pelayo Fernández.